icariohealth/generate-merge-script-tools/README.md

 ## Setup
 - Install Java 17+
+- Clone a new one from app.properties file or using it as properties file
-- Edit the properties file to customize the generated SQL.
+- Edit the properties file to customize the generated SQL as below
-## Configuration
+### Edit properties file (app.properties)
+#### Overview
 | Main Key           | Description                                          |
 |---------------|------------------------------------------------------|
 | fileName      | Output SQL file name (without .sql extension)        |